 So why not salted banana bread?

-Another slightly unusual aspect of this particular banana bread recipe is the fact that the bananas are baked (whole) first and then mashed up and added to the batter.
+Another slightly unusual aspect of this particular banana bread recipe is the fact that the bananas are baked (whole) first and then mashed up and added to the batter (see also my Vegan Chocolate Banana Mousse where I’ve used a similar technique).
 I know it takes a little longer to do so perhaps this is not the quickest banana bread recipe, but it is so worth spending a little extra time to do this step!
 Baked bananas are sweet, juicy and really delicious – if you’ve never tried them I strongly recommend you do, whether you make this bread recipe or not (baked hot bananas taste amazing with ice cream!).

-As I mentioned earlier, baked bananas are juicy (you can actually see this in my photo of the bananas above).
-Make sure you add the juice (which tastes absolutely delicious) to the mashed bananas – the mixture may seem a little liquidy at first but it will thicken as it cools.
-This bread is very moist (no point inserting a skewer to check if it’s done because the skewer will come out slightly wet even when the cake is done!) and holds its shape quite well especially if you allow it to cool completely before slicing (which makes it an ideal lunchbox snack).
+As I mentions the juice (which tastes absolutely delicious) to the mashed bananas.
+The mixture may seem a little liquidy at first but it will thicken as it cools.
+This easy, healthy banana bread is very moist (no point inserting a skewa quite well especially if you allow it to cool completely before slicing (which makes it an ideal lunchbox snack).

-I’d love to know your thoughts so do leave a comment before you go, thanks!
+I’d love to know what you thought about this whole wheat banana bread recipe so do leave a comment before you go, thanks!

 - 4 large ripe bananas

-- 5 tablespoons maple syrup (or runny honey)
+- 4 tablespoons maple syrup or runny honey

 - 1.5 teaspoons baking powder